Open-Heart Surgery: A Cornerstone Cardiovascular Program

 These benefits and the feedback provided to Corazon accredited programs provide an excellent foundation for program growth and strategic planning.
 Most OHS programs have been operating for some time independently.
 Corazon OHS Accreditation provides oversight to identify trends before an issue arises, ensures the infrastructure is in place to manage program quality, reinforces clinical best practices, engages team members across the organization, and recognizes the hard work and quality achievements of the program.

-Corazon Cardiovascular Service Line of Excellence
+What is a Corazon Cardiovascular Service Line of Excellence

 Corazon OHS Accreditation is also a crucial component of Corazon Cardiovascular Service Line of Excellence Accreditation.
 The Cardiovascular Service Line of Excellence designation is awarded to any program achieving accreditation of their most clinically complex service, along with two other accreditations.
 Based on a successful review of these three programs, Corazon is able to award a Cardiovascular Service Line of Excellence Accreditation with no additional survey or cost to the hospital.
 This recognition serves as a powerful statement of the hospital’s dedication to quality outcomes and continually improving cardiovascular clinical performance to provide excellent care to its community.